martintrojer/martintrojer.github.com/content/post/2012-08-12-ckanren-time.md

 Mr David Nolen recently published core.logic 0.8.alpha2, with added cKanren (c for constraints) support.
 To celebrate this glorious event I'm writing up some core.logic/cKanren stuff I've been looking at recently.

 ### Enter the Queens
-If you've followed this blog, you've perhaps seen my previous posts on solving N-Queens in core.logic ([part1](/clojure/2012/07/16/replicating-datomicdatalog-queries-with-corelogic/) and [part2](/clojure/2012/07/17/replicating-datomicdatalog-queries-with-corelogic-take-2/)).
+If you've followed this blog, you've perhaps seen my previous posts on solving N-Queens in core.logic ([part1]({{< ref "2012-07-16-replicating-datomicdatalog-queries-with-corelogic.md" >}}) and [part2]({{< ref "2012-07-17-replicating-datomicdatalog-queries-with-corelogic-take-2.md" >}})).
 How will this look and perform using the new shiny cKanren extensions in core.logic 0.8?
-Obviously there are many (new) ways to solve this problem, here's a core.logic-irized version of the solution described in the <a href="http://www.schemeworkshop.org/2011/papers/Alvis2011.pdf">cKanren paper</a> (please read paragraph 4.2 for an in-depth explanation);
+Obviously there are many (new) ways to solve this problem, here's a core.logic-irized version of the solution described in the [cKanren paper](http://www.schemeworkshop.org/2011/papers/Alvis2011.pdf) (please read paragraph 4.2 for an in-depth explanation);

 ```clojure
 (defn diago [qi qj d rng]
   (fresh [qid qjd]